 A woman’s need for pain relief during labor varies considerably, depending to some extent on her level of anxiety.
 Attending childbirth preparation classes helps prepare the woman for labor and delivery.
 Such preparation and emotional support from the people attending the labor tend to lessen anxiety.

-Analgesics may be used.
+Analgesics (pain relievers) may be used.
 If a woman requests analgesics during labor, they are usually given to her.
 However, because some of these drugs can slow (depress) breathing and other functions of the newborn, the amount given is as small as possible.
-Most commonly, fentanyl or morphine is given intravenously to relieve pain.
+Most commonly, an opioid Opioid Pain Relievers Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more such as fentanyl or morphine is given intravenously to relieve pain.
 These drugs may slow the initial phase of the first stage of labor, so they are usually given during the active phase of the first stage.
 In addition, because these drugs have the greatest effect during the first 30 minutes after they are given, the drugs are often not given when delivery is imminent.
 If they are given too close to delivery, the newborn may be overly sedated, making adjustment to life outside the uterus more difficult.
-To counteract the sedating effects of these drugs on the newborn, a doctor can give the newborn the drug naloxone immediately after delivery.
+To counteract the sedating effects of these drugs on the newborn, a doctor can give the newborn the opioid antidote naloxone Emergency treatment immediately after delivery.